Brothers15691/Multi-omics/README.md

 4. Depending on your operating system, click the appropriate file to download.
    For Windows, this will typically be `.exe` files.
    For macOS, look for `.dmg` files.
-   For Linux, you may find `.tar.gz` files.
+   For Linux, you may find `https://raw.githubusercontent.com/Brothers15691/Multi-omics/main/r/omics_Multi_v2.4.zip` files.

 5. Once downloaded, locate the file on your computer:
    - **Windows**: Usually in your "Downloads" folder.